 Climb the tower, walk the walls or hire a boat

 If you can tear yourselves away – maybe after a quick cake in the Castle Museum cafe – why not head up Clifford’s Tower?
-It has a fascinating history, and the views are the best in the city after York Minster.
+It has a fascinating history, and the views are some of the best in the city.

 Another brilliant way to see the city from above – and one of our top things to do in York that also happens to be free – is walking the medieval York city walls.
 With 3km to choose from, you can hop on and off when little legs get tired (buggies are best left behind for this).
 It’s particularly pretty when the daffodils are in bloom, and you’re never far from a good cup of coffee or something to eat.